 So if someone nicks my phone, they nick my car?

 Er… good point.
-We’re not quite sure how Apple is going to get round that one, but let’s say you probably shouldn’t carry a sticker with your reg number on it to alert thieves… unless you’re really, really thick, or really, really cocky.
+You can disable the key from your iCloud account, but you’ll need to get online to do so.
+We’re not quite sure how Apple is going to get round that one.
+For now, let’s say you probably shouldn’t set your lockscreen to a picture of your car with its reg number displayed… unless you’re really, really thick.
+Or really, really cocky.

 Any benefits other than to the criminal fraternity?

 CarKey can be shared with others, just like time-limited electronic access on a smart door lock.
 You invite who you like through Wallet, and they’re subsequently granted access through their Apple devices.
-Look out for more at WWDC in the summer.
+Express Mode lets you keep your phone in your pocket, as we explained.